mjedwards/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Middleware and routing in express

 - [ ] Describe Middleware?

+function(s) that do tasks before passing along necessary data to the end user

 - [ ] Describe a Resource?

+data the passed along to an end user via an end point

 - [ ] What can the API return to help clients know if a request was successful?

+200 status can be returned.

 - [ ] How can we partition our application into sub-applications?

+Use of routers can be used to create sub applications.
+This is possible because routers in express can have their own routing and middleware.

 ## Minimum Viable Product